VISIT OUR ART STORE ▶

 Add a more stronger color

-After that, paint a thin line down the center of each leaf using the same light solution of color.
-This will represent the leaf vein, giving the leaf even more structure.
+After that, a thin line is painted down the center of each leaf to represent the vein.

 Add details the leave to look more natural